developer-portal/content/tech/languages/python/micropython.md

 * MicroPython pyboard ([store](https://micropython.org/store/#/store))
 * WiPy ([webpage](https://www.pycom.io/solutions/py-boards/wipy/))

+Each device mentioned above has its own way for controlling it and uploading content to it.
+In next chapters we describe some of them.

 ## MicroPython in Fedora

 If you just want to try MicroPython and learn the differences between it and